Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   <figcaption>Workflow of WRF for a typical run.
 Source: <a href="http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Basics/index.php">WRF Online Tutorial</a></figcaption>
 </figure>

+There are essentially three main steps to running the WRF Preprocessing System:
+  1. Define a model coarse domain and any nested domains with `geogrid.exe`.
+  2. Extract meteorological fields from GRIB data sets for the simulation period with `ungrib.exe`.
+  3. Horizontally interpolate meteorological fields to the model domains with `metgrid.exe`.

 Here, I have discussed Meteorological data first, and then Geographical.
 However, these are parallel processes and the order doesn't matter.

 ## Step 1a: Gridded Meteorological Data